Home

 iT cAn’T bE tHaT bAd RiGhT

-… wow, I’m an idiot I realized, not for the first time in my life.
+… wow, I’m an idiot I realized.

 Breaking with my vow that I would make it to the top without a break, I decided to relax at the Knorrhütte for just a bit.
 I ordered some Kaiserschmarrn, which was really good, disregarding that it cost fifteen euros.
 Well, I really didn’t care in that situation.